ChartIQ/Charting-Library---iOS-Sample-App-Legacy/README.md

 [http://documentation.chartiq.com/tutorial-Starting on iOS.html](http://documentation.chartiq.com/tutorial-Starting%20on%20iOS.html)

-Open the app in Xcode using xcworkspace file and build. **By default the app currently targets an older version of Swift than Xcode 9 prefers.
-The app will compile but if you would like to update the Swift target you must use Xcode's converter.**
+Open the app in Xcode using xcworkspace file and build.
+> Remember the app currently targets an older version of Swift than Xcode prefers.
+The app will compile but if you would like to update the Swift target you must use Xcode's converter.

+## Questions and support

+- Our development support team can be reached at [support@chartiq.com](mailto:support@chartiq.com).
+- Our javascript documentation can be found at https://documentation.chartiq.com

 ## Contributing to this project